ragiano215/equinox/README.md

   - It gives you the ability to pick your preferred way of supporting your event sourcing system.
   - There's less coupling to worry about as your application evolves over time.

-_If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, trade-offs and pitfalls as you apply it to your Domain, look no further than the thriving 4000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (there are [#equinox](https://ddd-cqrs-es.slack.com/archives/CF5J67H6Z), [#eventstore](https://ddd-cqrs-es.slack.com/archives/C0K9GBSSG) and [#sql-stream-store](https://ddd-cqrs-es.slack.com/archives/C0HM1K6DN) channels for questions or feedback)._ ([invite link](https://j.mp/ddd-es-cqrs))
+_If you're looking to learn more about and/or discuss Event Sourcing and its myriad benefits, trade-offs and pitfalls as you apply it to your Domain, look no further than the thriving 4000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (there are [#equinox](https://ddd-cqrs-es.slack.com/archives/CF5J67H6Z), [#eventstore](https://ddd-cqrs-es.slack.com/archives/C0K9GBSSG) and [#sql-stream-store](https://ddd-cqrs-es.slack.com/archives/C0HM1K6DN) channels for questions or feedback)._ ([invite link](https://j.mp/ddd-es-cqrs))

 # Features

 - Designed not to invade application code; your domain tests can be written directly against your models.
 - Core ideas and features of the library are extracted from ideas and lessons learned from existing production software.
-- Test coverage for it's core features.
+- Test coverage for its core features.
 In addition there are baseline and specific tests for each supported storage system and a comprehensive test and benchmarking story
 - Pluggable event serialization.
 All encoding is specified in terms of the [`FsCodec.IEventCodec` contract](https://github.com/jet/FsCodec#IEventCodec).
 [FsCodec](https://github.com/jet/FsCodec) provides for pluggable encoding of events based on:
   - `NewtonsoftJson.Codec`: a [versionable convention-based approach](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/) (using `Typeshape`'s `UnionContractEncoder` under the covers), providing for serializer-agnostic schema evolution with minimal boilerplate
   - `SystemTextJson.Codec`: a replacement to support Microsoft's default serializer - [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=netcore-3.1).
   - `Box.Codec`: lightweight [non-serializing substitute equivalent to `NewtonsoftJson.Codec` for use in unit and integration tests](https://github.com/jet/FsCodec#boxcodec)
   - `Codec`: an explicitly coded pair of `encode` and `tryDecode` functions for when you need to customize
 - Caching using the .NET `MemoryCache` to:
-  - Minimize round trips (pluggable via [`ICache`](https://github.com/jet/equinox/blob/master/src/Equinox.Core/Cache.fs#L22) :pray: [@DSilence](https://github.com/jet/equinox/pull/161)
+  - Minimize round trips (pluggable via [`ICache`](https://github.com/jet/equinox/blob/master/src/Equinox.Core/Cache.fs#L22)) :pray: [@DSilence](https://github.com/jet/equinox/pull/161)
   - Minimize latency and bandwidth / Request Charges by maintaining the folded state, without making the Domain Model folded state serializable
 - Mature and comprehensive logging (using [Serilog](https://github.com/serilog/serilog) internally), with optimal performance and pluggable integration with your apps hosting context (we ourselves typically feed log info to Splunk and the metrics embedded in the `Serilog.Events.LogEvent` Properties to Prometheus; see relevant tests for examples)
 - **`Equinox.EventStore` In-stream Rolling Snapshots**: